Australian prime minister says he invited Biden Down Under

 “I think in the United States, Australia has, and remains to have, a very, very strong and effective partner on these issues of Indo-Pacific security,” Morrison said.

-The last U.S president to visit Australia was Barack Obama.
+The last U.S. president to visit Australia was Barack Obama.

 Australia had an occasionally troubled relationship with President Donald Trump’s administration, with friction over an Obama-era deal for the U.S. to take Muslim refugees refused entry to Australia and differences over U.S. steel tariffs.